perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - Effective for small organisations and for large organisations with minimal geographic diversity in terms of computing resources

 ##### Disrupted Incident Response Teams
-- An organisation has multiple incident response teams each responsible for handling incidents for a particu
+- An organisation has multiple incident response teams each responsible for handling incidents for a particular logical or physical segment of the organisation
+- Effective for large organisations (e.g. one team per division)